firejune/clog/README.md

 * Colors for log, info, warn and error
 * Support custom labels
-* Support display level and custom level
+* Support display level and custom display level
 * Tiny library
 * Easy to use